xdschoolproject/IMDBSYS/README.md

 ## Setting Up the Virtual Environment (Windows)
+   **Note:** This step is needed after cloning the repository because the virtual environment contains all the necessary dependencies that the project requires.

 ### 1. Create a Virtual Environment
    Open **Command Prompt** or **PowerShell**, and navigate to your cloned project folder:
    ```bash